PrafulAnand/PayPalBotSpashPage/readme.md

 ### Tasks/Components -
-1. Choose and set up an boilerplate
-2. set up the frame
+1. About
+2. How
-3. navbar/Header
+3. started
-4. Footer
-5. Coming soon